catalyst/l3overlay/README.md

 ### [static-overlay-link:*{name}*]

 This section is used to create a link between two overlays, by creating a veth pair between them.
 The outer veth interface stays in the creating overlay, and gets bridged to a dummy interface, and the inner veth interface gets moved to the overlay to be linked to.
-A BGP peering is also set up between them, allowing route distribution to take place between the overlays.
+A BGP peering is also set up between them, allowing route distribution to take place between the overlays. **NOTE:** you only need to define ONE static overlay link interface, in one overlay, for the two overlays to be connected.
+There is no need to define two corresponding static overlay link interfaces, as `l3overlayd` will automatically do this.

 #### outer-address
 * Type: **ip address**